trothtech/uft/doc/user.md

 where

-    user    is the name of the user or queue to receive the file Quoting of special characters is not discussed.
+    user    is the name of the user or queue to receive the file Quoting or special characters are not discussed.

 ## Command Response